Search and Destroy Toy: The Garry-Lewis James Osterberg Interview – Nelson Henricks

 GLJO: I haven’t been in contact with him, but I would love to send him a sculpture — as a thank you for his intense contributions to music and art.
 I am moved by early rock and roll androgyny and the fearlessness that went with it.
 Little Richard’s eyebrows, Elvis and his mascara, Bowie and his miming, Carol Pope’s shoulder pads, Iggy’s fluidity of movement — it’s like Iggy is made entirely of elastic bands.
 Oh, I could watch him perform for days.
 You gotta feel me!

 I aspire to this fluidity and have tried to capture his intensity in the Iggy is Dog video.
 I think Iggy would get a kick out of it.
 I would love to collaborate with him.
-We could make I’m Only Five Foot One – I won’t grow anymore!
+We could remake I’m Only Five Foot One (cuz I’m Only One Foot Five!) – I won’t grow anymore!
 My philosophy is “you can only ask”.
 If he says “no” then I go to the grave knowing I tried.

 NH: It certainly doesn’t hurt to ask.
 Maybe you could contact him through Peaches.
 She’s a Toronto musician and she did a duet with him a few years back.
 Plus I’ve heard that Iggy is very knowledgeable about art and culture.
 Someone was quizzing him about Canada in an interview and he mentioned Jeff Wall.
 And you are totally right about Iggy as a performer, that clip from the Cincinnati show is amazing.
 I remember seeing him on the Zombie Birdhouse tour in 1982.
 He was playing in a small venue, maybe just a couple hundred people, but he was riveting: one of those performers who can immediately captivate an audience.
 At a certain point he pissed off the band.
 The drummer kicked over his kit and walked off stage, and the bass player and the guitar player followed.
 But Iggy went on without them, singing I Wanna Be Your Dog a cappella.
 So how about it, Garry?
 Do you want to be Iggy’s dog?